axeonix/lessons/docs/lesson-27-Sep-2025.md

 - No one sees the world like you.
 No one thinks like you.
 - You were uniqely called to do what you were purposed to do.

-## But here’s the tragedy:
+## Conclusions From These Passages

-- Even if you don’t believe what I’m saying you still know it’s true.
-- Deep down, there’s a voice inside you that agrees.
+- Even if you don’t believe what has been stated here...we know it is still true.
+Deep down, there’s a voice inside you that agrees.
 We just suppress it.
 - You were sent from eternity into time to fulfill a purpose only you can fulfill.
 - But many today believe the lie that to fulfill their purpose they must be rich, famous, or status in the eyes of the world.
 - That’s NOT true.